Borrowing Scores and Books

 Items will not be recalled for Special Borrowers.

-- A fine of $0.25 per day, per item will be charged for general overdue materials.
+- A fine of $0.25 per day, per item will be charged for overdue books, scores, CDs, and LPs.

-- A fine of $1.00 per hour will be charged for overdue reserve material.
+- A fine of $1.00 per hour will be charged for overdue class reserve material.

 Library borrowers will be unable to borrow additional materials if they have fines exceeding $5.00 or if overdue items remain on their account.

-At the end of each semester, a hold will be placed on any student account with overdue materials or fines exceeding $5.00.
-Students who have library holds will not be able to view grades or acquire the next semester's sticker without resolving these matters.
-Graduating students who have library holds will not have access to transcripts or diplomas until these matters are resolved.
+A Populi lock will be placed on a conservatory student account if materials are not returned on time or if there are excessive overdue fines.
+Students who have locks will not be able to view grades or acquire the next semester's sticker without resolving these matters.
+Graduating students who have locks will not have access to transcripts or diplomas until these matters are resolved.

-Students are encouraged to communicate promptly with library staff regarding overdue materials.
-Questions should be directed to the Circulation Desk.
+You are encouraged to communicate promptly about overdue or missing items with library staff as billing details may not be immediately available.
+Questions should be directed to the Access and Resource Services Manager.